project-trio/moba/README.md

 yarn install
 ```

 You should now be ready to run the app.
-These next commands run continuously, and are ideally placed in two terminal tabs next to each other.
+These next commands run continuously, and are ideally placed in two terminal tabs next to each other:

 ```
 yarn dev